TEST 2: Making Sure The TPS Is Getting 5 Volts And Ground

 Check the BRN/WHT wire for power with the Key On Engine Off (KOEO).
 The BRN/WHT wire is the one that connects to terminal number 3

-Connect the red multimeter lead to the BRN/WHT wire and connect the black lead to the battery negative (-) post.
+Connect the red multimeter test lead to the BRN/WHT wire and connect the black lead to the battery negative (-) post.

 The multimeter should register 4.5 to 5 Volts DC.